The Working Kelpie (a herding breed), is a dog bred and born with purpose – to work.

 On ranches here in North America, as in the Australian bush, the Working Kelpie often works unsupervised, relying on their own wits to find and gather livestock.
 The Working Kelpie is a keen, active dog always ready to work.

 Not a Rare Breed

 In North America the Working Kelpie has been used and raised as a working livestock dog since the early 1900’s.
 The Working Kelpie has not carried a high visibility profile in North America as it has been used and bred almost exclusively in working ranch and farm environments in the United States and Canada for nearly 100 years.
 Though the Working Australian Kelpie has gained popularity in performance sports, i.e, agility, flyball, etc. in the past 2 decades, the inquiries are primarily for cattle work.

 While some may believe the Working Kelpie is a “rare” breed, it is not.
 The Working Kelpie can be found on 6 of the 7 continents, and we wouldn’t be surprised to find some have been in the Antarctica.
-With thousands of Kelpies going to work each day in Australia and several thousand here in North America we find it unusual that anyone would consider them “rare.”
+With tens of thousands of Kelpies going to work each day in Australia and several thousand here in North America, we find it unusual that anyone would consider them “rare.”

 For a more information of origin, characteristics, conformation click here.

 The general appearance of the Working Australian Kelpie is that of a lithe, active dog showing hard muscular condition, conveying the capability of untiring work.
 Movement and action shall be smooth and effortless, with a good length of stride.

 The Working Kelpie is a prick earred, slick or short hair coated dog, predominately with tan markings, though they can also be a solid colored.
 Colors, other than black, may vary from light to dark versions of that color.
 Minimal white markings on the chest such as a spot, stripe or at most a blaze are acceptable.